 For Women (Including Pregnant Individuals)

-- Well-Woman Visits: Annual preventive care visits.
+- Well-Woman Visits: Annual check-ups that focus on preventive care.

 For Children

-- Immunizations: As recommended by the ACIP schedule.
+- Immunizations: Following the recommended schedule.

 - Screenings: For autism, vision, hearing, obesity, and depression.